junming732/your-closet/README.md

-# 👗 Gemini Closet RAG — Group Project
+# 👗 Your Closet — Group Project

-This repository contains our team’s work for the “Fashion Stylist Assistant” assignment.
+This repository contains our team’s work for the “Your Closet” assignment.

 ---